kartikeyporwal/kartikeyporwal/README.md

 - 💬 Ask me about **python, docker, FFmpeg, opensource**

-- 🥅 2022 Goals: Become a better person, better developer, and open-source contributor and explore the latest research in the AI domain
+- 🥅 2023 Goals: Become a better developer

 - 📫 How to reach me **kartikey.porwal@gmail.com**